w3f/General-Grants-Program/grants/speculative/Zabo.md

 ### Milestone 3 - Implement Mobile Wallet Protocol - 2 months - $12.5k
 We will build out a proof-of-concept protocol designed to allow the sdk powered web application to leverage a mobile wallet keystore.
 This protocol will allow extrinsic data to be sent to, signed, and sent to the recipient network.

-We will deliver a protocol capable of integrating with Polkawallet, imToken, and Enzyme.
-We will either work with these teams to implement a working proof of concept capable of signing a transfer request sent by the protocol and submitting it to the Alexander testnet, or fork at least one of these projects to implement the proof of concept ourselves.
+We will deliver a protocol capable of integrating with Polkawallet, Speckle, and Enzyme for Polkadot functionality.
+We will also deliver the capability to execute cryptocurrency transactions through Ledger, Trezor, and Metamask.
+This protocol will also interoperate with the WalletConnect protocol to support those mobile wallets.
+For Polkadot functionality, we will either work with these teams to implement a working proof of concept capable of signing a request and submitting it to the Alexander testnet, or fork at least one of these projects to implement the proof of concept ourselves.

 ### Payment Type
 We would be willing to take 100% payment in DOTs.